Migrating a Drupal 7 AddressField To a Drupal 8 Address

 The Drupal 8 Address module has a MigrateField plugin in the migrate/source folder named addressfield.
 This plugin gets the Drupal 7 addressfield for us to use in our migration.
 Then, if you look in the migrate/process folder, you will see the MigrateProcessPlugin also named addressfield.
 We will utilize that plugin to handle our task at hand.

 The solution is pretty simple now that we have discovered these plugins.
 In your migration YAML, all you need to do is this:

 Pretty straight forward and easy.
 Just like any other process plugin used in a Drupal 8 migration, this one gets the job done for us.

 When doing a migration, always check first in the src/Plugin/migrate folder of the modules / entity you are trying to migrate.
 The Drupal 8 migration system has matured a lot over the past 3 years.
 More often than not, your solution is already baked in.
-If your organization needs help with a Drupal 8 Migration, Contact Us to chat more about it!
+If your organization needs help with a Drupal 8 Migration, fill out the form below and we can chat more about it!